tamarabuilds/09-rest-api-sql/README.md

 ## How It's Made

-Tech used: HTML, CSS, JavaScript, Node.js, Express, SQLite, the SQL ORM Sequelize, and the REST Client package for testing
+Tech used: HTML, CSS, JavaScript, Node.js, Express, SQLite, and the SQL ORM Sequelize.

 Install my-project with npm